schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-02-26-EmpathicLeadershipClass.md

         We offer the "Kickstart your Empathic Leadership" training as an onsite training within your company as well.
 We can run the training for a group (5-10 people) of your leaders within your office or in any nice offsite location.
         </p>
         <p>
         We offer this package with an agenda optimized for your setup.
-Usually, we start the training with two full days course and a one full day course after 4 weeks.
-We guide and support the group over 6 weeks via a moderated online community (in best case as part of one of your internal communication tools, e.g. Slack)
+We guide and support your group over 6 weeks via a moderated online community (in best case as part of one of your internal communication tools, e.g. Slack)
         </p>
         <p><a href="mailto:{{ site.email }}?subject=Kickstart your Empathic Leadership - Your Onsite Training" target="_blank" class="btn btn-primary">Please contact us for your individual offer</a></p>
         </div>